CarterT27/digital_garden/content/CAT 2 Lecture 10.md

 > [!definition] Priming
 > An improvement in the ability to detect or identify words after recent experience with them.
 > (priming before playing wordle?)

 > [!definition] Perceptual Learning
 > An improvement in the ability to discriminate simple perceptual attributes such as tones or line orientations simply as the result of performing these repeatedly.

+> [!definition] Emotional Learning
+> An improvement in the ability to remember in emotionally arousing situations.

+> [!note] Fear potentiated Startle Response
+> Startle more vigorously if you are already in a state of fear or arousal rather than a calm state

+King's Speech

+> [!note] Trainspotting